EricMFink/Presentations/KYR-Demos.md

 ### 1st Amendment: Scope

-The 1st Amendment protects against restraints on speech and assembly by _government action_.
+The 1st Amendment protects against restraints on speech and assembly by _governmen"t action_.

 ### 1st Amendment: Effect